-We aim to optimise power conversion technologies and contribute to the development of future energy systems including near-zero emission devices, micro-reactors and fuel cells.
+Our goal is to power conversion technologies and contribute to the development of future energy systems including near-zero emission devices, micro-reactors and fuel cells.

 Other important focus areas of our research include combustion safety, fire suppression, and reduction of fire and explosion risks.

-Our ultimate goal is to develop novel, clean and sustainable energy solutions that ensure transition to a low emissions economy.
-Specific topics of research include:
+Our research into the development of novel, clean and sustainable energy solutions that ensure transition to a low emissions economy includes:

-Consulting work may be carried on a range of industrial problems including air conditioning, heat transfer and fire safety.
+Our research is conducted within the advanced facilities within our Clean Combustion Laboratory, which we also use for consulting work on a range of industrial problems including air conditioning, heat transfer and fire safety.

 The project is highly relevant to combustion in direct-injection engines and gas turbines where compositional inhomogeneity and high rates of shear dominate the flow within the combustion chamber.
 Developing a database for model validation in well-controlled burners is important.

 Auto-ignition is the key mechanism that initiates combustion in compression ignition engines.
-This project is aimed at resolving the complexities of the process with respect to a range of fuels and coflow conditions.
+We aim to resolve the complexities of the process with respect to a range of fuels and coflow conditions.
 A jet-in-hot-coflow burner has been developed for this purpose and been used to study a range of gaseous and liquid fuels over a range of coflow conditions.
-The figure shows flames of dimethyl ether igniting at different downstream locations over a range of temperatures in the coflow.

 Reacting, turbulent flows are extremely challenging to model.
 Any computational fluid dynamics (CFD) tool must be able to resolve or model the full range of turbulence length scales, while accurately transporting multiple species and accounting for the interaction of turbulence on the reaction zone in a physically correct way.

-The Clean Combustion group has pioneered the modelling of turbulence-chemistry interactions through the conditional moment closure method, and more recently has been instrumental in developing the multiple-mapping conditioning approach which aims to provide a unified representation of premixed and non-premixed combustion under a single modelling approach.
+We have pioneered the modelling of turbulence-chemistry interactions through the conditional moment closure method, instrumental in developing the multiple-mapping conditioning approach which aims to provide a unified representation of premixed and non-premixed combustion under a single modelling approach.

 This has led to the development of sparse-Lagrangian models for turbulent reacting flows which offer high accuracy and very low computational cost.
-The group leads an international collaboration from Australia, Germany, India and China developing the open-source combustion code known as mmcFoam that is being applied to combustion of gaseous, liquid and solid fuels and to the formation of solid nanoparticles.
-The prediction of temperature in a gas jet by mmcFoam is shown in the figure.
+We lead an international collaboration from Australia, Germany, India and China developing the open-source combustion code known as mmcFoam that is being applied to combustion of gaseous, liquid and solid fuels and to the formation of solid nanoparticles.

 Hydrogen fuel cell technology is considered the most promising path to increase the flight time of small drones while retaining the benefits of electric propulsion.
 Recent progress in fuel cell technology and small-scale hydrogen storage has resulted in several demonstrator platforms with formidable endurance.
 However, the power density of fuel cell technology is low compared to other power sources, and fuel cells are therefor often hybridised with batteries or ultra-capacitors.